resourcemode/MfCms/README.md

 This is a simple, skeleton application using the ZF2 MVC layer and module systems.
 This application is meant to be used as a starting place for those looking to get their feet wet with ZF2.

+In addition, i impletented the common modules to start with a fully functional CMS.
+Modules are listed below;<br/>
+ZfcUser, ZfcBase, BjyAuthorize, ZnZend.

 Installation
 ------------